 The agents at Insurance For Texans are constantly speaking with home owners and the insurance companies that protect their largest asset.
 We field home insurance questions from many concerned parties on both sides of the equation as the real estate market has stayed white hot and the weather doesn't seem to be changing for the better when you consider our roofs.

 One of the very first questions from North Texas homeowners is "what happens to my roof after a hail storm".
 These concerned Texans want to know how much their wind and hail deductible will be and if they can get the entire roof replaced on their Ft Worth home after that next big hail storm.
 Since hail is the number one home insurance claim type in Dallas-Fort Worth, we get it.
-So why is there all of the concern?
+So why is there all of the concern now?

-History Of Insurance Claims on Roofs
+History Of Roof Insurance Claims in Texas

 A decade or two ago, when the big thunderstorms happened in Tarrant or Dallas County a homeowner knew that their home insurance policy was pretty straightforward in how the claim was handled with respect to hail damage.
 The insurance company would send an adjuster to evaluate the damage to the roofs of the homes in the metroplex, and then issue a check for the full replacement cost coverage amount that could be used to replace the damaged roofs.
 Homeowners and roofers found creative ways to abuse that method of claim settlement with full payments prior to work being completed which resulted in changes to the payment process, but the basic premise of the coverage settlement on the policies did not change.